OpenBionics/Robot-Hands/README.md

 # Overview

-Open bionics is an initiative for the development of:
+OpenBionics is an initiative for the development of:
 * open source
 * affordable
 * light-weight